3lvis/Ariadne/README.md

 ## The long horizon

 Today, indoor navigation is fragmented across brittle systems, enterprise tools, venue-specific apps, and one-off mapping efforts.
-The long horizon for Ariadne is a unified spatial layer for the places people actually inhabit every day.
+The long horizon for Ariadne is a unified spatial layer for the places people actually move through every day.

 That horizon is much larger than the first implementation.

 It includes:

-- personal spaces that remember how you move through them
 - shared spaces that welcome visitors without explanation
 - workplaces that reduce friction the moment you arrive
 - environments that can be understood through intent, not just coordinates